zestydevy/dinosaur-planet/README.md

 ```

 ## Contributing
-PRs are welcome.
-Please make sure that the ROM builds and matches successfully before submitting a non-draft PR; the CI system will also verify this.
+Pull requests are welcome!
+Please see our [contribution guide](./CONTRIBUTING.md) for more information on how this project works and how to contribute.

-Also please see our [contribution guide](./CONTRIBUTING.md) for more information on how this project works and the ways to contribute.
+If you're interested in contributing, please also consider joining us on Discord over at the [Dinosaur Planet Community server](https://discord.gg/H6WGkznZBc) in the `#decompilation` channel!